-In 2002, several approvals and affiliation agreements with state schools were achieved along with receiving Defense Activity for Non-Traditional Education Support (DANTES) and Veterans Affairs approval.
+In 2002, the university achieved the first of many articulation agreements with partner institutions, as well as received Defense Activity for Non-Traditional Education Support (DANTES) and Veterans Affairs approval.

-In 2003, CSU expanded its international offerings by being one of the first U.S. universities to offer a hybrid (online and classroom) degree program in Vietnam.
-The opportunity to earn an MBA degree was offered in Hanoi and Ho Chi Minh City.
+In 2003, CSU expanded its international offerings by being one of the first U.S. universities to offer a degree program in Vietnam.
+The opportunity to earn a Master of Business Administration (MBA) degree was offered to students in Vietnam with student support centers in Hanoi and Ho Chi Minh City.

-Between 2002 and 2004, CSU expanded its degree offerings to include associate degrees and six new majors and launched the learning partnership program.
-This program would allow businesses, municipalities, organizations and corporations to partner with CSU and receive benefits such as tuition discount, application fee waivers, and later scholarship opportunities, for employees/members and their spouses and children.
+Between 2002 and 2004, CSU expanded its degree offerings to include associate degrees, six new bachelor’s degrees and launched the Learning Partnership program, providing opportunities for partner members and their families to receive benefits such as tuition discounts, application fee waivers and scholarship opportunities.

 In 2008, CSU received approval by the U.S. Department of Education to offer Federal Student Aid.
-In the same year, CSU broke ground on a new 67,000-square-foot building which would open in 2009.
+In the same year, CSU broke ground on its Orange Beach campus, which opened in 2009.

-On January 8, 2010, Waldorf University, a private undergraduate liberal arts college in Iowa, was purchased and became CSU’s sister university.
-CSU’s active student count at the end of 2010 was 25,291.
-In 2011, CSU’s program in Vietnam became the first distance learning program to be accredited by the Vietnam Ministry of Education and Training.
+In 2011, CSU’s MBA program became the first distance learning program to be accredited by the Vietnam Ministry of Education and Training.